ABucin/lite-issue-tracker-engine/README.md

 #### Steps:

-1. Run `git clone https://github.com/ABucin/issue-tracker.git` to get the files.
+1. Run `git clone https://github.com/ABucin/issue-tracker.git myFolder` to get the files.
 2.
   1. **Windows:** open a console using `Shift + right-click on project folder > Open command window here` .
   2. **Linux:** go to the cloned files directory using the terminal.